joshuakilts/US-Traffic-Safety/README.md

 # US-Traffic-Safety
 ### Libraries
-This analysis was done in R
+This analysis was done in R using the following packages:
-ggplot2 (graphing)
+  * ggplot2 (graphing)
-gridExtra (displaying multiple plots on same graphic)
+  * gridExtra (displaying multiple plots on same graphic)
 ```R
 library(ggplot2)
 library(gridExtra)